 In the normal course of conducting its operations, the School occasionally becomes party to various legal actions and proceedings.
-Management believes the ultimate resolution of such legal matters will not have a significant adverse effect on the accompanying financial statements.
+If necessary, the School retains legal representation to address any such legal matters or proceedings.
+In the opinion of management and the School, if there are ongoing legal actions or proceedings, the ultimate resolution of such legal matters should not have a significant adverse effect on the accompanying financial statements.